toyoshim/iona-us/docs/layout_en.md

   errorOnRead: 'Error on reading settings: ',
   findDevice: 'Find IONA-US',
   idle: 'Waiting for connecting to IONA-US',
+  modifiedOnStore: 'Undecided changes exist.
+Do you save to a file without these changes?',
+  modifiedOnSave: 'Undecided changes exist.
+Do you save without these changes?',
   noDevice: 'Unexpected error.
 Make sure your IONA-US is still connected',
   save: 'Save Changes',
   saved: 'Saved',
   unknownContinue: 'Connected, but cannot confirm known versions of IONA-US setting data.
-Do you agree to override it with the latest setting data?', };
+Do you agree to override it with the latest setting data?',
+  unknownFileFormat: 'Unknown file format.',
+};
 </script>
 <script src="layout.js"></script>